idiotleon/lc-problem-by-tag-leon/strategy/DepthFirstSearch.md

 ### Phase 1: Binary Tree - DFS
 DFS on binary trees are fundamentals and thus important: <br/>
-* being good candidates to practice recursion
+* as good candidates to practice recursion
+    * is it top-down or bottom-up approach?
+    * what characterizes the current/next state?
+    * how states are passed among different levels of call stacks?
+    * does/can the recursion return anything?
+If yes, what is/are it/they?
+    * how about dealing with more than one levels of call stacks at one time?
 * as decision trees for later advanced DP/DFSMemo problems

 [Problem List - Abstract](https://github.com/zea7ot/leetcode-problems-by-tags-zea7ot/blob/master/txt/by_data_structure/tree/abstract.txt)* <br/>